viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 t_{settling} = \ln(2^{12+1}) \times ( 140 + 140 ) \times 1 \times 10^{-9} = 2.52 \mskip3mu \mu s
 ```

-In the [later chapter](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP/tree/main?#the-behavior-of-dedicated-channel-vpvn-aaf-of-cora-z7), I will show a practical example of how the circuit behaves.
+In a [later chapter](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP/tree/main?#the-behavior-of-dedicated-channel-vpvn-aaf-of-cora-z7), I will show a practical example of how the circuit behaves.

 ## Acquisition and settling time—the practice